-Modular Inverse Hidden Number Problem (MIHNP):
+Reference: The Modular Inversion Hidden Number Problem

-$(\alpha + x_i)(b_i + e_i) = 1 \pmod p$
+$(\alpha + x_i)(b_i + e_i) \equiv 1 \pmod p$

-Let $i = 0$, then:
+For $i = 0$, we have:

-$(\alpha + x_0)(b_0 + e_0) = 1 \pmod p$
+$(\alpha + x_0)(b_0 + e_0) \equiv 1 \pmod p$

-$(b_0 + e_0) * (b_i + e_i) * (\alpha + x_i) = b_0 + e_0 \pmod p$
+$(b_0 + e_0)(b_i + e_i)(\alpha + x_i) \equiv b_0 + e_0 \pmod p$

-$(b_0 + e_0) * (b_i + e_i) * (\alpha + x_0) = b_i + e_i \pmod p$
+$(b_0 + e_0)(b_i + e_i)(\alpha + x_0) \equiv b_i + e_i \pmod p$

-$(b_0 + e_0) * (b_i + e_i) * (x_i - x_0) = b_0 + e_0 - b_i - e_i \pmod p$
+$(b_0 + e_0)(b_i + e_i)(x_i - x_0) \equiv b_0 + e_0 - b_i - e_i \pmod p$

 $A_i = x_i - x_0$

-$B_i = b_0 * x_i - b_0 * x_0 + 1$
+$B_i = b_0x_i - b_0x_0 + 1$

-$C_i = b_i * x_i - b_i * x_0 - 1$
+$C_i = b_ix_i - b_ix_0 - 1$

-$D_i = b_0 * b_i * (x_i - x_0) + b_i - b_0$
+$D_i = b_0b_i(x_i - x_0) + b_i - b_0$

-$A_i * e_0 * e_i + B_i * e_i + C_i * e_0 + D_i = 0 \pmod p$
+$A_i e_0 e_i + B_i e_i + C_i e_0 + D_i \equiv 0 \pmod p$

-\[M=\begin{pmatrix} 1 & & & & & & D_1 & D_2 \\ & 1/B & & & & & C_1 & C_2 \\ & & 1/B & & & & B_1 & \\ & & & 1/B & & & & B_2 \\ & & & & 1/B^2 & & A_1 & \\ & & & & & 1/B^2 & & A_2 \\ & & & & & & p & \\ & & & & & & & p \\ \end{pmatrix}\]The first row corresponds to the constant term: the coefficient is always 1.
-The second to fourth rows correspond to $e_0$ to $e_2$, they are bounded by $B$, so the coefficient is $1/B$ to make it small proportionally by $B$.
-The fifth to sixth rows correspond to $e_0e_1$ and $e_0e_2$, which are bounded by $B^2$.
-The last two rows are for the modular operation, where we can subtract by multiples of $p$.
+\[M = \begin{pmatrix} 1 & & & & & & D_1 & D_2 \\ & 1/B & & & & & C_1 & C_2 \\ & & 1/B & & & & B_1 & \\ & & & 1/B & & & & B_2 \\ & & & & 1/B^2 & & A_1 & \\ & & & & & 1/B^2 & & A_2 \\ & & & & & & p & \\ & & & & & & & p \\ \end{pmatrix}\]Matrix interpretation:

 from sage.all import *